BRIEF-Macron And Le Pen Seen Leading 1st Round Of France's Presidential Election-Ipsos Sopra-Steria Poll | Law-Order

 2022 Ipsos Sopra-Steria Poll for France Info and Le Parisien-Aujourd'hui En France: * MACRON AND LE PEN SEEN LEADING THE FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION AND QUALIFYING FOR RUN-OFF

-* MACRON SEEN WITH 30.5%, LE PEN 17%, MELENCHON 13%, PECRESSE 10%, ZEMMOUR 10% OF VOTE IN FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION * MACRON SEEN WINNING FRANCE'S PRESIDENTIAL ELECTION RUN-OFF WITH 61% OF VOTE VS LE PEN
+* MACRON SEEN WITH 29.5%, LE PEN 17.5%, MELENCHON 13%, ZEMMOUR 11%, PECRESSE 9.5% OF VOTE IN FIRST ROUND OF FRANCE'S PRESIDENTIAL ELECTION * MACRON SEEN WINNING FRANCE'S PRESIDENTIAL ELECTION RUN-OFF WITH 59% OF VOTE VS LE PEN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)